Beat-k/BEA/README.md

    * **Y-axis:** Intensity (0.0 to 1.0)

 4. **Recursive Propagation**: Symbolic results may re-enter the computation loop.
-For instance, ⊕ \+ ⊖ results in ⊗, and ⊗ \+ ⊙ may lead to ⊘, reflecting higher emotional transformations and eventual diffusion through controlled gating.
+For instance, ⊕ \+ ⊖ results in ⊗, and ⊗ \+ ⨀ may lead to balanced amplification, reflecting higher emotional transformations and eventual equilibrium through controlled intensification.

 5. **System Response**: Final symbolic states are dispatched to output modules including AI reasoning, UI display, or behavioral logic — allowing emotional states to influence real-time decisions.